-Join Brian Bradley for an in-depth discussion in this video Operators are the key, part of Up and Running with Particle Flow in 3ds Max.
+Join Brian Bradley for an in-depth discussion in this video Operators are the key, part of Learning Particle Flow in 3ds Max 2013.

 Although there is no denying the fact that many of the extremely cool effects that have been created in 3ds Max using Particle Flow are by their very nature extremely complex in their construction.
 It is good for us, as newcomers, if you like, to remember that all complex systems, particle flows included, are generally just large collections made up of smaller components.
 With each component part, of course, contributing something to the creation of the whole effect.
 The goal of this chapter is to introduce us to and help us understand the role of the component parts that can be found in a typical 3ds Max particle flow.

 In this particular video, we're going to focus on the particle flow operator, which for all intents and purposes is probably best thought of as the basic element from which all particle flows are constructed.
 In fact an analogy that we can use is that of a building block or brick.
 Whilst a single brick on it's own may not be tremendously useful, except possibly as a door stop or paper weight of some kind.
 As soon as we start to combine a sufficient number of bricks into a construct, well, now we see something quite amazing happen.

 The creation of an object that isn't a single object at all.
 And, whose total usefulness far exceeds that of the individual pieces, are bricks from which it is made.
 Unlike the simple brick, however, the particle flow operator is not just a static entity.
 Even the simplest of particle flow operators has a core logic, or intelligence, that defines its function inside the system, and exposes a number of control parameters, giving us, the user, a measure of creative control over how that operator is used.